Financial-Times/dotcom-reliability-kit/docs/contributing.md

 It's important that you run `npm install` before committing.
 This ensures that the new package is registered in the main `package-lock.json`.

 You'll need to manually add the package to the list of packages in the README once it's ready to be used by other teams.

+> **Note**
+> Wherever the package version appears, you should leave it as `0.0.0` to allow Release Please to correctly bump and release the first version.
+If you want the first release of the new package to be a pre-release (e.g. `0.1.0`) then you can [hard-code the release version in a commit](#hard-coding-the-release-version).

 ## Installing dependencies